jhuckaby/Cronicle/README.md

 See the [Storage Configuration](#storage-configuration) section below for details on these.

-The other thing you'll need to do is make sure all your master backup servers are in the appropriate server group.
-By default, a single "Master Group" is created which only contains your primary master server.
+The other thing you'll need to do is make sure all your primary backup servers are in the appropriate server group.
+By default, a single "Primary Group" is created which only contains your primary primary server.
 Using the UI, you can simply change the hostname regular expression so it encompasses all your eligible servers, or you can just add additional groups that match each backup server.
 More details can be found in the [Servers Tab](#servers-tab) section below.

 ### Load Balancers

-You can run Cronicle behind a load balancer, as long as you ensure that only the master server and eligible backup servers are in the load balancer pool.
-Do not include any slave-only servers, as they typically do not have access to the back-end storage system, and cannot serve up the UI.
+You can run Cronicle behind a load balancer, as long as you ensure that only the primary server and eligible backup servers are in the load balancer pool.
+Do not include any worker-only servers, as they typically do not have access to the back-end storage system, and cannot serve up the UI.

 You can then set the [base_app_url](#base_app_url) configuration parameter to point to the load balancer, instead of an individual server, and also use that hostname when loading the UI in your browser.

-Note that Web UI needs to make API calls and open [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connections to the master server directly, so it needs to also be accessible directly via its hostname.
+Note that Web UI needs to make API calls and open [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connections to the primary server directly, so it needs to also be accessible directly via its hostname.

 You must set the [web_direct_connect](#web_direct_connect) configuration property to `true`.
-This ensures that the Web UI will make API and WebSocket connections directly to the master server, rather than via the load balancer hostname.
+This ensures that the Web UI will make API and WebSocket connections directly to the primary server, rather than via the load balancer hostname.

 ### Ops Notes